 Fred Mazur has several award winning cars.
 His 1963 Avanti is the August Feature Car in the 2015 Avanti International Calendar.
 It is an AACA 1st Place Grand National Winner and was nominated and selected for a Special National Award with the AACA as one of the best cars of 2013.
 Last summer, it earned a first place and best of division awards at the Studebaker International Meet in Dover, Delaware.
 It scored 399/400 points.
 It is trailered everywhere it goes for now, and turned 50 miles since the body off restoration was completed in 2013.
 It earned a Lion Award and Ribbon at “The Concours d’Elegance of America at St. John’s ” in Plymouth, Michigan this past Sunday.
 This show is considered one of the top three invitational automotive Concours shows in the country.
 Fred also has a 1983 Mercedes Benz 300E, an AACA 1st Place Senior Award winner.
 It is going to compete at the AACA Grand National Meet in Williamsport, Pa., in 2016.
 It was his Father’s retirement gift to himself back in the spring of 1986.
 The car is completely original and has always been garaged.
 It has never seen snow.

-Fred’s friend, Bob Dudeck, also has a special collection.
+Melissa & Fred’s friends, Bernadette & Bob Dudeck, also have a special collection.

 The ’54 Studebaker Champion Starliner was purchased as the family beater in 1964.
 A very important car for me as I learned to drive and passed my test with it, used it on my first date and then had it with me four years at Penn State in addition to it taking us on many family vacations.
 But the salt and slush of winters took its toll and by the seventies a decision had to be made whether to scrap it or restore it.
 As usual,sentiment won out and it was treated to a lengthy body-off restoration.
 Its first showing at a Studebaker Drivers Club International Meet brought home a “Best of Division” award.
 Through the Antique Automobile Club of America it has progressed to Senior, was nominated for a National Award and was invited to represent the year 1954 for the automotive timeline at AACA’s 75th Anniversary show in Louisville, Kentucky.